kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 described later on, these attributes can be used in CEL expressions to select a specific resource for allocation on a node.

-To avoid any future conflicts, we reserve any attributes with the ".k8s.io" domain suffix for future use and standardization by Kubernetes.
+To avoid any future conflicts, we reserve any attributes with the ".k8s.io/" domain prefix for future use and standardization by Kubernetes.
 This could be used to describe topology across resources from different vendors, for example, but this is out- of-scope for now.